smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 The Registered Task Transcript is usually the most useful for diagnosing the installation issue.

+### Collecting other Windows-hosted logs

+Once the cache node has been successfully installed on the Windows host machine, it will periodically write log files to the installation directory (`C:\mccwsl01\` by default).

+You can expect to see the following types of log files:

+1. **WSL_Mcc_Monitor_FromRegisteredTask_Transcript**: This log file records the output of the "MCC_Monitor_Task" scheduled task that is responsible for ensuring that the Connected Cache continues running.
+1. **WSL_Mcc_UserUninstall_Transcript**: This log file records the ouput of the "uninstallmcconwsl.ps1" script that the user can run to uninstall MCC software from the host machine.
+1. **WSL_Mcc_Uninstall_FromRegisteredTask_Transcript**: This log file records the output of the "MCC_Uninstall_Task" scheduled task that is responsible for uninstalling the MCC software from the host machine when called by the "uninstallmcconwsl.ps1" script.

 ### WSL2 fails to install with message "A specified logon session does not exist"

 If you are encountering this failure message when attempting to run the PowerShell command `wsl.exe --install --no-distribution` on your Windows host machine, verify that you are logged on as a local administrator and running the command from an elevated PowerShell window.